hamzahik/wakanda-paas-doc/docs/faq.rst

 What happens if my application is not used for a long time? does it get idled?
 ==============================================================================

-The current policy is to keep all deployed applications running.
+The current policy is to keep all deployed applications running, except for the demo applications that are limited to three months.

 What happens to my application's data in case of a major failure event?
 =======================================================================